SamDeka28/lane-js/readme.md

 ] })
 ```

-- **urls** : this is the urlConfig, that contains a `paths` key which is an object of routes defined for the application
+- **urls** : this take a urlConfig object, that contains a `paths` key which is an object of routes defined for the application
 ```
 let urlConfig = {
     "paths": {